 The primary focus of the EMT is to provide basic emergency care and transportation for critical and emergent patients who access the EMS system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
 EMT's function as part of a comprehensive EMS response under medical oversight.
 The EMT is a link from the scene to the emergency healthcare system and is the minimum certification allowed to provide independent patient care in the back of an ambulance.
-Skill enhancements for the EMT course include
+Patient assisted medication administration competency includes: